 Cross border travel insurance: Don't leave Canada without it

 When you're looking to save money, travel insurance is not where you want to be cutting corners.
 Yet, too often Canadians don't ensure they have coverage before heading out of the country.

 "Canadians typically have a good awareness of the need for travel insurance, with 78% indicating they were covered by some form of private travel insurance on their last trip, according to the Conference Board of Canada," adds Keon.
 "However, travel insurance may not be top of mind for Canadians who are only going to be in the U.S. for a few hours or overnight for cross-border shopping, especially when they're still relatively close to home."

 According to Allianz Global Assistance Canada, only 1.4 per cent of their single-trip policies purchased by Canadian travellers were for one or two-day trips.

 What type of travel insurance can you get?

 Everyone—at minimum—should have out-of-country emergency medical coverage because it could save you more money than anything you'll save on sale at an outlet mall.
 And, it's very affordable.
 Through Kanetix.ca, you can get travel insurance quotes for your shopping getaway for as little as $10*; that's likely less than what you'll spend on coffees over the course of your weekend.

 When you're away from home, even a small accident or sudden illness can become a big medical expense.
 So if you're planning on taking advantage of Black Friday deals south of the border, don't scrimp before you get there by neglecting to buy travel insurance.

-* The travel insurance quote featured is based on a four-day weekend for a 35-year-old, with no pre-existing conditions.
+* The travel insurance quote featured is based on a two-day weekend for a 35-year-old with no pre-existing conditions.